faith233525/loungenie-monorepo/TEST_SUITE_OPTIMIZATION_SUMMARY.md

 ### Git Commits
 ```
-2918db5 - Fix test suite: achieve 95.7% pass rate (132/138 passing, 6 skipped)
+60501c9 - tests: isolate router and training video tests; remove skips; suite 100% passing (138 tests, 450 assertions)
 ```

 ## Conclusion

-The test suite optimization successfully improved pass rate from 83.3% to 95.7%, with all core functionality fully tested.
-The 6 skipped tests are due to framework limitations or test pollution issues, not code defects.
+The test suite optimization successfully improved pass rate from 83.3% to 100%, with all core functionality fully tested.
+Previously skipped tests were resolved via process isolation.
 All functionality has been verified working correctly in production.

 **Deployment Status:** ✅ READY FOR PRODUCTION